 Why are we working on this?

 It’s wrong that children are routinely excluded from democratic processes.
 Under-18s represent a third of the world’s population yet, unlike adults, most have no direct say in the rules and laws that govern their lives.
-CRIN champions children’s right to vote, but while children’s disenfranchisement remains a reality, there must be other ways to meaningfully engage children in the decision affecting their - and all of our - futures.
+CRIN champions children's right to vote, but while children's disenfranchisement remains a reality, there must be other ways to meaningfully engage children in the decisions affecting their lives and all of our futures.

 Promisingly, a growing number of deliberative democratic processes at local, city, municipal, national, and transnational levels - including citizens’ assemblies, juries, panels and participatory budgeting initiatives - are involving children.
 In a citizens’ assembly, a diverse representative group of people are selected by democratic lottery to learn, deliberate and make recommendations to decision-makers at different levels of governance.